dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^15]: Chapter 5.
 Option Pricing Theory and Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^16]: Chapter 28.
 Option to Delay and Valuation Implications. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^17]: Chapter 29.
 The Options to Expand and to Abandon: Valuation Implications. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^18]: Chapter 30.
+Valuing Equity in Distressed Firms. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^19]: _Understanding the Consumer Price Index_ by Statistical Institute of Jamaica